Salilw1999/iesg-whitelabel-grafana/docs/sources/administration/enterprise-licensing/activate-aws-marketplace-license/activate-license-on-eks/index.md

 In this task, you configure Grafana Enterprise to validate the license with AWS instead of Grafana Labs.

-1. In AWS IAM, assign the following permissions to the Node IAM role (if you are using a Node Group), or the Pod Execution role (if you are using a Fargate profile):
+1. In AWS IAM, assign the following permissions to the Node IESG role (if you are using a Node Group), or the Pod Execution role (if you are using a Fargate profile):

    - `"license-manager:CheckoutLicense"`
    - `"license-manager:ListReceivedLicenses"`
    - `"license-manager:GetLicenseUsage"`
    - `"license-manager:CheckInLicense"`

-   For more information about creating an access policy, refer to [Creating IAM policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).
+   For more information about creating an access policy, refer to [Creating IESG policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).

    For more information about AWS license permissions, refer to [Actions, resources, and condition keys for AWS License Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awslicensemanager.html).